 We propose to investigate this term with fundamental research to analyse the bedrock values operationalised by international institutions such as the International Court of Justice and the European Court of Human Rights and the European Court of Justice, and what their engagement with such values reveals about the contingency of the 'public' as a concept and ideal in international legal ordering.
-We will call it here the Trying Values project.
+We call it the Trying Values project.
 This research is suited to a VENI project and ultimately an ERC Starter Grant, to examine definitional concepts and their application in institutions vested with the power to resolve of value-laden contests in international law.
 We aim to analyse the contingent construction of publics and public interests by contrasting claims that posit their definitive scope with universalistic language often employed by international adjudicative bodies and other actors who bring disputes and raise claims in international fora.
-Our work in this sense is closely attuned to ongoing work at the UvA under the aegis of Ingo Venzke and Marija Bartl.